skoczen/will/docs/deploy.md

 Will is packaged with a Dockerfile and docker-compose files to allow deploying in a container with redis.

 ### Pre-requisites
 You should have docker already installed; additionally, the instructions require docker-compose.
-If you're not using docker-compose, you can still use the pre-defined  images from Docker Hub (https://hub.docker.com/r/heywill/will/).
+If you're not using docker-compose, you can still also the [pre-defined images from Docker Hub](https://hub.docker.com/r/heywill/will/).

 ### Step 1: Configure your container's environment variables
 In Will's docker directory, update the default.env file with your environment's settings.
 At a minimum, this should contain: